Telangana Guv Tamilisai Soundararajan bereaved | Politics

 - India

-Telangana Governor and Lt Governor of Puducherry Tamilisai Soundararajan’s mother Krishnakumari passed away at a private hospital on Wednesday.
+Telangana Governor and Lt Governor of Puducherry Tamilisai Soundararajan’s mother Krishnakumari passed away at a private hospital on Wednesday and leaders including Governors and Chief Ministers condoled her demise.

-She is 76.
-Krishnakumari, the wife of senior Congress leader Kumari Anandan, was admitted to a private hospital in Hyderabad with age-related illness.
-She breathed her last early this morning.
+The 76 year-old Krishnakumari, the wife of senior Congress leader Kumari Anandan, was admitted to a private hospital in Hyderabad recently for illness and suffered a cardiac arrest on August 16.
+She breathed her last early this morning, Soundararajan said in a statement.

+Governors of Tamil Nadu and Haryana, Banwarilal Purohit and Bandaru Dattatareya, respectively, Telangana Chief Minister K Chandrasekhar Rao and his Tamil Nadu counterpart MK Stalin, top AIADMK leaders O Panneerselvam and K Palaniswami and Union Minister G Kishan Reddy among others condoled the demise of Krishnakumari.

-Her mortal remains will be brought to Chennai and kept at the Saligramam residence of the governor for the people to pay their homage, Dr Tamilisai informed.
+Her mortal remains will be taken to Chennai and kept at her Saligramam residence for the people to pay their homage, Soundararajan informed.

 “With a very heavy heart I wish to inform that I lost my lovable mother early morning today.
-We are bringing her to Saligramam, Chennai residence by evening flight for final respects,” Dr Tamilisai, took to Twitter to inform about the sad demise of her mother.
+We are bringing her to Saligramam, Chennai residence by evening flight for final respects,” Soundararajan, who took to Twitter to inform about the demise of her mother, said.

 “I am deeply saddened that my mother who nurtured me is no more.
 It was her upbringing that instilled in us the virtues of serving the poor and needy, to be always true to your conscience and have faith in God at all times,'' the Governor said in another emotional tweet.